yolkarian/furniture-bench/README.md

 ### TODO

-- More realistic Rasterization-based Render (Now Shader)
+- More realistic Rasterization-based Render (New Shader)
 - Removal of Isaacgym in bash scripts
 - Evaluation with approaches from the original FurnitureBench.
+(Introduce of some force change of gripper)
 - Test reinforcement learning (fine-tuning) in the environment